vtanathip/agentic-template/README.md

 - FastAPI server at http://localhost:8000
 - OpenWebUI chat interface at http://localhost:3000

-See `docker/README.md` for detailed Docker setup instructions.
+See `docker/README.md` for detailed Docker setup instructions and integration testing.

 #### API Endpoints